 7: SUBMIT TO ‘REPUTABLE’ BUSINESS DIRECTORIES

-The next step is to submit your details to some of the better online business directories.
+The next step to promoting a new website is to submit your details to some of the better online business directories.
 This can be a bit repetitive and you will need to verify your details for each directory by clicking on a link which is sent by email, but it is well worth doing.
 Remember to be consistent: If you have more than one phone number or contact email address for the business you should use the same ones for all of your submissions.

 Some UK business directories worth submitting to include: